julienlargetpiet/flask_blog/README.md

 Now, copy the file in `/etc/systemd/system/flask_blog.service`

 At the 13th line of `flask_blog.service`, you can increase the numbers of workers based on the number of cores on your vps, the number of cores should equal to 2xnumber_cores + 1, so 3 in the case of the vps having one core.

+All this process can be automated running the following script as sudo `deployment_files/automation_gunicorn.sh`

+`sudo bash deployment_files/automation_gunicorn.sh`

 Start this service: